top of page

 He had lived a good life for a while so it is sad to hear of his sad end and not a good outcome for him after his hard work to establish a major part of the copyright law.

-So, the day I saw Williams designs for the first time in that beautiful book was a perfect 'billy day' for me, I was introduced to a designer of supreme talent with a marvelous, albeit sad, human story (I love a tragic romantic story) and images that will continue to inspire me to keep painting and permit me to stretch and relish the abilities I have, a fortuitous and memorable day.
+The day I saw Williams designs for the first time in that beautiful book was a perfect 'billy day' for me, I was introduced to a designer of supreme talent with a marvellous, albeit sad, human story (I love a tragic romantic story) and images that will continue to inspire me to keep painting and permit me to stretch and relish the abilities I have, a fortuitous and memorable day.

 What is it that special power that flowers have over us?
 Flowers have some special pull, to lead us to illustrate, to grow, to manipulate and arrange to inspire and show love?
 Artists and gardeners throughout time are irresistibly drawn to celebrate them in their works, and so it continues and we as modern botanical artists know only too well the passion that flowers inspire.